pragsmike/failter/USAGE.md

 ```

 #### Step 2: Evaluate the Results
-This command creates `.eval` files containing a grade and rationale for each successful trial.
+This command creates `.eval` files containing a score and rationale for each successful trial.

 ```bash
 # Use a powerful, cost-effective model as the judge